 After veterinary school, he completed a small animal rotating internship at Seattle Veterinary Specialists.
-He then made the trek south to work to Austin, Texas to work on his tan and your pets at Austin Corner Vet.
+He then made the trek south to work to Austin, Texas to work on his tan and your pets at PAZ Veterinary.
 His professional veterinary interests include small animal internal medicine with an emphasis on hematology, oncology, and toxicology.

 Dr. Senthirajah is also a candy and popsicle aficionado on and off-work.
 He tolerates but does not enjoy exercising.
 But he does enjoy trying all the culinary delights Austin has to offer.